BUCKS COUNTY

 Tony Di Domizio

 Tony Di Domizio is the Managing Editor of NorthPennNow, PerkValleyNow, and CentralBucksNow, and a staff writer for WissNow.
 Email him at [email protected].
-Tony graduated from Kutztown University and went on to serve as a reporter and editor for various news organizations, including Patch/AOL, The Reporter in Lansdale, Pa., and The Morning Call in Allentown, Pa.
-He was born and raised in and around Lansdale and attended North Penn High School.
-Lansdale born.
-St. Patrick's Day, 1980.
+Tony graduated from Kutztown University, under the tutelage of Dr. Matthew Nesvisky and Dr. Heather Thomas, and went on to serve as a reporter and editor for various news organizations, including Lansdale Patch/AOL, The Reporter in Lansdale, Pa., and the weekly Chronicle news editions of The Morning Call in Allentown, Pa.
+A fourth-generation Lansdalian, he was born and raised in and around the Borough, including Little Italy, and attended North Penn High School, graduating in 1998.
+He once interviewed Jesse Spano in the back of a limousine outside North Penn High School.

 STEWARTVILLE